 July 7, 2007

 From black threatening clouds came fleeting showers during this years weekend of historic flying warbirds.
-Once again large crowds flocked to Duxford the former World War II airfield.
+Once again large crowds flocked to Duxford the former World War Two airfield.
 Enthusiasts, photographers and families who just want a cracking day out come each year.

 Unusually this year saw a modern jet fighter display.
 Opening the show was an F-15E Strike Eagle of the USAFE's 48th Fighter Wing from nearby RAF Lakenheath.
 Many puritans, me included were disappointed to see this departure from the norm.
 From the reactions in the crowd I don't think I was the only one to take a disliking to the unwelcome sound.